 The Persistent Pain Service is an outpatient service made up of specialist healthcare professionals experienced and trained in the management of long term pain conditions.
 Persistent pain is classified as pain that has lasted more than three months and can affect all ages.
 At the moment all clinics and education sessions are held in Dunedin Hospital, although telehealth is available for some follow up care.
 It is really helpful if before being referred to the Pain Service you ask your referring doctor to include your email address or you contact the Pain Service secretary to give your email address if you have one.

 The Dunedin Pain Service has treatment approaches that are evidence based and in line with worldwide trends in pain management.
 The mixture of specialised professionals provides a holistic approach to managing pain which can affect many aspects of a person’s life.
 The aim of the service, where possible, is to guide the client towards independent management of their pain condition and to enable them to have a more fulfilling life.

-Usually rehabilitation strategies are as important as medication approaches so education is provided in both individual and group settings.
+Usually rehabilitation strategies are as important or more important as medication approaches so education is provided in both individual and group settings.
 All suggested interventions are discussed with the client to enable them to make an informed choice of direction.

 The Pain Service team is innovative and keen to explore international advances in pain medicine and pain management, so from time to time new approaches will be tried or offered.

-The Pain Service team comprises pain medicine specialists and allied health professionals (two Clinical Psychologists, a Clinical Nurse Specialist, two Physiotherapists and an Occupational Therapist).
+The Pain Service team comprises pain medicine specialists and allied health professionals (Clinical Psychologists, Physiotherapists and an Occupational Therapist).